Max-7777/max-site/blogs/blog_2.md

 Published: October 28, 2023

 Another blog I'm writing on my new personal website... yay !!
 This blog is entitled 'Functions for Stars and Polygons.'
 I started this a while back with the vague goal of graphing a five-pointed star with a function.
 Any function really, but it had to draw out a star.
-There are many methods of going about this type of thing, using polar functions, parametric functions, or other techniques that aren't even functions (which I end up using as well.)
+There are many methods of going about this type of thing; you could use polar functions, parametric functions, or other techniques that aren't even functions (which I end up doing too.)
 This blog post serves as an outline of my journey.
 It's also a way to highlight some logic and math I found interesting and want to share, so hopefully you may learn something or get inspired or at the very least enjoy reading this post.

 <!-- <iframe src="https://www.desmos.com/calculator/h4p3qvpni2?embed" class="frame" width="200" height="200" frameborder=0></iframe> -->